PTAB

 5. Key Technical Contentions (Beyond Claim Construction)

-• Invalid Priority Claim: A central argument of the petition was that the ’465 patent was not entitled to its claimed priority date of 2009 and that its effective filing date was April 20, 2020.
-Petitioner argued that the parent (’848) application failed to provide written description support for two key limitations added during prosecution: (1) the entire workflow "upon failing to locate an identified product," and (2) "determining the information from the bar or QR code, wherein the information includes at least one image of the replacement product."
-Petitioner asserted the parent application presumed the ordered product was always available for inspection and treated barcodes and images as separate, alternative data types, never disclosing the use of a barcode to retrieve an image.
-This later effective filing date makes the asserted prior art, including Carr, available under 35 U.S.C. §102.
+• Lack of Priority Date Entitlement: A central argument of the petition was that the ’465 patent was not entitled to its claimed priority date, making its effective filing date April 20, 2020.
+Petitioner argued that the parent applications failed to provide written description support for two key limitations added during prosecution: (1) the concept of "failing to locate an identified product," as the parent specification only contemplated scenarios where the product was found; and (2) the concept of using a barcode scan to determine or retrieve image information, as the parent specification allegedly treated barcodes and images as separate, alternative forms of data.
+This later priority date was critical for establishing the asserted references as prior art.

 6. Arguments Regarding Discretionary Denial

-• §314(a) (Fintiv): Petitioner argued against discretionary denial because the ’465 patent had not been challenged in any prior petition and was not the subject of parallel litigation.
+• Under §314(a): Denial was argued to be improper because the ’465 patent had not been challenged in a prior petition and was not the subject of parallel litigation.

 7. Relief Requested

-• Petitioner requested the institution of an inter partes review and the cancellation of claims 1-19 of the ’465 patent as unpatentable.
+• Petitioner requested institution of an inter partes review and cancellation of claims 1-19 of the ’465 patent as unpatentable.